PaycheckCalculatorOnline logo

 - Earn at least $684/week ($35,568/year) in salary

-- Not entitled to overtime pay
+- Not entitled to overtime pay under FLSA

 Non-Exempt Employees (often hourly, but can be salaried):

-- Entitled to 1.5× rate for hours over 40/week
+- Entitled to 1.5× rate for all hours worked over 40 per week

-- Entitled to minimum wage
+- Entitled to at least federal minimum wage

 - Employer must keep time records

-The Misclassification Problem:
+The Misclassification Problem

 After-Tax Comparison: $75,000 Salary vs. $36/hour